collinogren/Autoboxer/README.md

 # <img src="https://github.com/user-attachments/assets/899ca17e-f678-4fed-a58e-f2cc4ecdeb32" width="64"/> Autoboxer
 Always proof outputs before using them.<br>
-*Autoboxer* aims to make lengthy stretches of copying, highlighting, and sorting papers for the box a thing of the past.<br>
+*Autoboxer* is designed as an aid for U.S. Figure Skating accountants and aims to make lengthy stretches of copying, highlighting, and sorting papers for the box a thing of the past.<br>
 The goal of this software is to be able to generate the paperwork for a day in <15 minutes + time to print.<br>
 Notable features include:
 - Minimal if any need to manipulate the 104.